pursuit-curriculum/unit-full-stack-web-development/express-sql-delete-update/lesson-notes/README.md

 ## Delete

-Create an async arrow function and be sure to include it in `module.exports`
+Start by creating the query.
+Create an async arrow function and be sure to include it in `module.exports`.
+Work from the outside in by creating the try/catch blocks first.

 ```js
 // queries/bookmarks.js